dkanade1/Capstone_project_Part_3_DA_Deepti_Kanade/README.md

 ## Prerequisites
 Before getting started, make sure your development environment meets the following requirements:
 Python: Version 3.11
+For the rest refer to requirements.txt

 ## Task 1.
 Design three prompt templates
 # Zero-Shot Prompt Template
+The zero-shot prompt provides instructions and the required JSON schema but does not provide worked examples.
 ```
 You are given a customer review from a women's e-commerce clothing store.
 Task: